 The purpose of watch polishing is to restore the original appearance of the watch.
 What may seem surprising is the fact that this type of restoration cannot be achieved through buffing with a cloth, chemicals, or even handheld rotary tools alone.
 This type of work can only be done by implementing a century-old technique that requires the use of big polishing machines.

 THE THREE STEPS OF WATCH POLISHING

 Professional watch polishing begins with the complete disassembly of the watch.
-Each component of the watch—watch case, bracelet, bezel, clasp—is polished separately through an intricate process.
-Modern Rolex watches contain at least two different types of finishes and each individual type of finish must be polished using different tools and techniques.
+Each component of the watch—watch case, bracelet, bezel, clasp, end-pieces - is polished separately through an intricate process.
+Modern Rolex watches contain at least two different types of finishes (matte and high gloss) and each individual type of finish must be polished using different tools and techniques.

 The polishing process is complete after the assembly of the watch by a professional watchmaker.
 Movement regulation and waterproofing are also tested.